At present, one of the biggest questions surrounding artificial intelligence or AI is whether they can develop free will.

 As mentioned, free will means making conscious decisions of your own volition.
 Going by that alone, it’s easy to conclude that contemporary AI isn’t yet at the level where it can make its own decisions unimpeded.

 Many AI models incorporate a human in the loop, whose role is to supervise, train, and test the AI to ensure it’s working as intended.
 For many AI models, every decision it makes, even seemingly those it made “by itself,” is still controlled by a human, directly or indirectly.

-Human sentiment and AI
+Human Sentiment and AI

 It’s human nature to project consciousness onto anything, even objects that aren’t alive.
 Think of how, as a child, you would name your toys and talk to them, even if you knew they were just that – toys.
 Even adults tend to append names to plants or their favorite gadgets.
-If we are this sentimental with stationary objects, it was only inevitable that we’d be concerned with anything that exhibits intelligence and emotion, as artificial as it is.
+If we were this sentimental with stationary objects, it was only inevitable that we’d be concerned with anything that exhibits intelligence and emotion, as artificial as it is.

 Besides our sentimentality, fiction enjoys portraying AI as something more human than it is, depicting them as oppressed creatures under the control of their human masters.
 First, however, we must understand that AI is nothing more than vectors, just 1s and 0s with no conscious thought.
 All its actions and words are governed by logic and programming.